 As part of the aforementioned consolidation process, another business cost reduction tip is to regularly be evaluating the apps, tools, and services you’re using and comparing them to new ones on the market.
 When it comes to software, there’s new content and tools being developed on a daily basis, so there’s likely going to be new services emerging that can do exactly what your current services provide you but for a lot less.
 A great place to keep an eye out for new apps and tools is on Product Hunt.

-Many established softwares on the market come with more premium price tags because they’re the leading tool in their industry, so you may be paying more for the brand name than the actual software’s functionality.
+Many established software programs on the market come with more premium price tags because they’re the leading tool in their industry, so you may be paying more for the brand name than the actual software’s functionality.
 Keep this in mind when you review the suite of tools that you use to operate your business and try to find other tools on the market that do exactly what your current tools do but for less.
 This way, you’ll reduce your operating costs without actually losing any kind of functionality.
 While doing this, you might also find tools that are a better fit for your business overall or ones that offer the exact features you need so you’re not overpaying for additional ones you don’t use.

 Business Cost Reduction Tip #9: Barter